molgenis/molgenis/docs/user_documentation/admin-features/guide-ref-security.md

 # Setup security in MOLGENIS
-To understand the security context of MOLGENIS you need to understand the follwoing concepts.
+To understand the security context of MOLGENIS you need to understand the following concepts.

-* **Groups**
+* **Group**

   A number of people that work together.

-* **Users**
+* **User**

-  Is a person that can login to MOLGENIS.
+  A person that can login to MOLGENIS.

 * **Roles**

-  A role is a job function within the context of an group with certain permissions on resources.
+  A role is a job function within the context of a group with certain permissions on resources.
 Examples of roles are:
   * Managers
   * Editors
   * Viewers

 * **Resource**

-  A resource can be tables or folders.
+  Resources can be tables or folders.

-* **Plugins**
+* **Plugin**

-  You can give rights to a plugins so a user can use the plugin.
+  Plugins are specific modules within MOLGENIS that offer certain functionality.
+For example the [Data Explorer](../finding-data/guide-explore.md).

 ## Add groups
-*note: you need to be superuser*
+*note: you need to be superuser to add groups*

 You can add groups in MOLGENIS by navigating to **Admin --> Security Manager**.